 So, while you may be curious about what your friends are up to, embrace your own life and enjoy your travels to the fullest.

 As an avid traveler and travel enthusiast, you can gain a new and different sense of adventure while learning a lot more about your destination by unplugging and connecting to the world around you.
-You may even want to incorporate more phone-free time into your day-to-day life after learning about the benefits of unplugging while you immerse yourself into another place.
+You may even want to incorporate more phone-free time into your day-to-day life after learning about the benefits of unplugging while you immerse yourself in another place.